Luffy03/Large-Scale-Medical/README.md

 Please refer to [Acknowledgment](#Acknowledgment).
 Download our  [PreCT-160K](https://huggingface.co/datasets/Luffy503/PreCT-160K) for pre-training.

 **WARNING**:
 - It requires **22.6 TB** space to store the original datasets.
-For pre-training, it requires **30 TB** more space to cache the data, otherwise the pre-training will be very slow.
+For pre-training, it requires extra **30 TB** space to cache the data, otherwise the pre-training will be very slow.
 And please store them in SSD.
 - If you do not have enough space for PreCT-160K, you can try our [VoComni dataset](https://huggingface.co/datasets/Luffy503/VoComni).
 It requires less than **10 TB** only (?).

 ### Various Pre-training recipes